ngshiheng/paste-story/README.md

 wrangler kv:namespace create "KEY_DB" --preview
 ```

-For creating these KV namespaces, remember to update your [`wrangler.toml`](./wrangler.toml) file to include the namespace bindings accordingly.
+For creating these KV namespaces, remember to update your [`wrangler.toml`](./wrangler.toml) files of the respective service to include the namespace bindings accordingly.

-Do update your `account_id` accordingly while you are at it.
+Feel free to update your `account_id` accordingly while you are at it.

-## Usage

-To try out the project locally, simply run `wrangler dev`.

-## Deployment

-To publish any new changes to your Cloudflare Worker, run `wrangler publish`

-Before publishing your code you need to edit `wrangler.toml` file and add your Cloudflare `account_id` - more information about configuring and publishing your code can be found [in the documentation](https://developers.cloudflare.com/workers/learning/getting-started#7-configure-your-project-for-deployment).

 ## Contributing